(480) 689-5167

 Can I install a used AC system to save money?

 We strongly advise against it.
-Used systems have unknown maintenance histories, reduced remaining lifespan, lower efficiency, no warranty, and may use outdated refrigerants (R-410A or R-22) with rising service costs.
+Used systems have unknown maintenance histories, reduced remaining lifespan, lower efficiency, no warranty, and may use outdated refrigerants with rising service costs.
 The short-term savings rarely justify the long-term risks and costs.

 Frequently Asked Questions